A non-iterative formula for straightening fillings of Young diagrams: Main Results

-Now we proceed by induction, assuming that the proposition holds for $\rbasis{S_{k}}$ of depth $m < n$ and that $\rbasis{S_{j}}$ has depth $n$.
-Now the $S_k$ in \eqref{equation:dbasiseq} all have depth less than $n$ and so by induction $S_i$ will appear in \eqref{equation:dbasiseq} with coefficient equal to
+In the case where $i \neq j$, we proceed by strong induction, assuming that the proposition holds for any $k < j$.
+By the induction hypothesis applied to the $\rbasis{S_k}$ in \eqref{equation:dbasiseq}, we have that $S_i$ will appear in \eqref{equation:dbasiseq} with coefficient equal to

-It is not difficult to check that this is precisely equal to \eqref{equation:coeffeq} and hence the proposition holds. \end{proof} \begin{corollary} Suppose that $F \in \fillcontentc{\lambda}{z}$, with $F=\sum_ {S_i \in \stdcontent{\lambda}{z}} a_i S_i$ in $\mathbb{C}^{\fillcontent{\lambda}{z}} / A(\lambda, z)$.
-Then $\standardization{F}=S_k \in \stdcontent{\lambda}{z}$ for some $1 \leq k \leq \kostka{\lambda}{z}$ and
+It is not difficult to check that this is precisely equal to \eqref{equation:coeffeq} and hence the proposition holds. \end{proof} \begin{corollary} Suppose that $F \in \fillcontentc{\lambda}{z}$, with $F=\sum_ {S_i \in \stdcontent{\lambda}{z}} a_i S_i$ in $R^{\fillcontent{\lambda}{z}} / A(\lambda, z)$.
+Then $\sorting{F}=S_k \in \stdcontent{\lambda}{z}$ for some $1 \leq k \leq \kostka{\lambda}{z}$ and

-\end{corollary} \begin{proof} The fact that $\standardization{F}=S_k \in \stdcontent{\lambda}{z}$ for some $1 \leq k \leq \kostka{\lambda}{z}$ is simply Lemma \ref{lemma:standardizationSST}.
+\end{corollary} \begin{proof} The fact that $\sorting{F}=S_k \in \stdcontent{\lambda}{z}$ for some $1 \leq k \leq \kostka{\lambda}{z}$ is simply Lemma \ref{lemma:sortingSST}.
 The formula for the coefficient is immediate by the preceding proposition and Corollary \ref{corollary:mainCorollaryStr}. \end{proof}

 The summation in Corollary \ref{corollary:stdCoeffStr} can be used to compute individual coefficients but it is not particularly enlightening; the vast majority of summands are zero.
 To get a better understanding of these coefficients we may use a graph to visualize the nonzero summands from the corollary.